rolandjlevy/js-sliders-game/README.md

 Then open the Forwarded Address shown in the **PORTS** tab (port 3000), or visit [http://localhost:3000](http://localhost:3000) directly.

-> `vercel dev` serves static files from the project root and routes `/api/*` requests to the serverless functions in the `api/` folder — no Express server required.
-It runs on port 3000 by default, compared to port 8080 for `npm run dev`.
+> `vercel dev` serves static files from the project root and routes `/api/*` requests to the serverless functions in the `api/` folder.
+It runs on port 3000 by default.